Malaika New York

-The Swatch Jacket made from 100% up-cycled scraps from our past collections.
+The Swatch Jacket is made from 100% up-cycled scraps from our past collections.

-Our designs are free from the qualifications of traditionally seasoned garments.
-This is also known as a capsule wardrobe we ensure that each piece can be worn all year around, throughout the seasons and will always remain in style eternally.
-Wearing seasonless pieces also helps ensure that a wardrobe is comprised of less wasteful pieces.
+Our designs are free from the limitations of traditional season-based garments.
+Our season-less collection can also be known as a capsule wardrobe.
+By creating designs that remain in style eternally, we ensure that each piece can be worn throughout the seasons, year after year.
+Wearing season-less pieces also promotes a wardrobe composed of less wasteful pieces.

 Importance of Sustainable Fashion

-Working towards a more sustainable lifestyle, which includes making educated choices about clothing is important for the future livelihood of our planet.
-Fast Fashion is a growing issue that effects our planet daily.
-The apparel industry is the second most polluting industry due to excess material that ends up in landfills as well as chemical waste from inefficient supply chains and manufacturers.
-By outsourcing to overseas manufacturers, it becomes more difficult to regulate quality, waste as well as worker’s rights.
+Working towards a more sustainable lifestyle, which includes making educated choices about clothing, is important for the future livelihood of our planet.
+Fast Fashion is a growing issue that affects our planet on a daily basis.
+By outsourcing to overseas manufacturers, it becomes more difficult to regulate quality and waste as well as worker’s rights.
 Engaging in sustainable fashion choices helps resolve these issues.